 Configures the user account to enter into the MAGNET Enterprise.
-Not available for onboard.
+Not available for onboard figuration for your survey.
+To do this, click .
+The Configuration dialog is displayed.

-Select Survey Configuration
+Survey Configuration

 Survey Configuration is a set of parameters that control a survey, define communication between devices, measure and store points.
-MAGNET Field Layout contains some default configurations for different types of surveys with GNSS receivers and optical instruments.
-If the defaults do not suit your needs, you can create a new configuration for your survey.
-To do this, click Configuration dialog is displayed.
+MAGNET Field contains some default configurations for different types of surveys with GNSS receivers and optical instruments.
+If the defaults do not suit your needs, you can create a new con-